United Kingdom industrial disputes and strikes (2022–present): Associated Society of Locomotive Engineers and Firemen

 On 9 June, members of the Associated Society of Locomotive Engineers & Firemen (ASLEF) voted to strike in a separate dispute.
 The union, which represents train drivers, announced plans to hold strike action on 23 and 26 June and 13 and 14 July.
-The train operators affected were Hull Trains, Greater Anglia and Tramlink.
-ASLEF members staged a strike on 2 July, affecting 90% of train services operated by Greater Anglia.
+The train operators affected were Abellio Greater Anglia, Hull Trains and Tramlink.
+ASLEF members staged a strike on 2 July, affecting 90% of train services operated by Abellio Greater Anglia.

-On 11 July, members of the Associated Society of Locomotive Engineers and Firemen (ASLEF) at eight train operators voted to take strike action in a dispute over pay, while members of the Transport Salaried Staffs Association (TSSA) at Southwestern also voted to take industrial action.
+On 11 July, members of the Associated Society of Locomotive Engineers and Firemen (ASLEF) at eight train operators voted to take strike action in a dispute over pay, while members of the Transport Salaried Staffs' Association (TSSA) at South Western Railway also voted to take industrial action.
 On 14 July, ASLEF announced that train drivers at eight train companies – Arriva Rail London, Chiltern Railways, Great Western Railway, LNER, Greater Anglia, Southeastern, Hull Trains and West Midlands Trains – would strike on 30 July, involving around 5,500 union members.
 A second day of ASLEF strike action was subsequently staged on 13 August.

-On 25 August, train drivers at Chiltern Railways, Northern Trains and Transpennine Express belonging to the ASLEF union voted to take strike action in a dispute over pay and conditions.
+On 25 August, train drivers at Chiltern Railways, Northern Trains and TransPennine Express belonging to the ASLEF union voted to take strike action in a dispute over pay and conditions.

-On 31 August ASLEF announced that train drivers from 12 train companies would strike on 15 September, but the strike was suspended following the death of Queen Elizabeth II on 8 September.
+On 31 August, ASLEF announced that train drivers from 12 train companies would strike on 15 September, but the strike was suspended following the death of Queen Elizabeth II on 8 September.
 On 20 September a further two strikes were announced for 1 and 5 October.